matzieq/sparky/README.md

 ## Roadmap

-- Sprite flags
+- -Sprite flags-
-- Mget and fget
+- -Mget and fget-
+- Loading data in editor
 - Octaves in sound editor
 - Show sprite numbers and tile numbers in the editor
 - Drawing functions (rectangles, circles, pixels)